Download your own Ad-Free copy of Chess Timer. Details

 The Chess Timer is designed to time a chess match when playing chess face-to-face, exactly like a mechanical or digital chess clock would.
 It records the time of each player's moves, but does not record what piece is moved.
 The timer shows the player's name, current time, and optionally the move count and average move time.
 While the timer is running you can show and adjust the Display Settings and view the Match Data below the time display.
 You can view and adjust the Timing Controls when the Chess Timer is stopped.
 The main display looks like...

 The current player's time is shown in color (user selectable), the other player's time in gray.
 The current player's time can be displayed larger, as shown above.

 Under the buttons are links to panels for Timing Controls, Display Settings, Match Data and applying Penalties.
-Click the link to display the panel.
-Click
+Click the link to display show or hide the panel.

 White vs Black

 The Chess Timer makes no reference to white or back pieces.
 Instead the sides are labeled Player 1 and Player 2, or the player names you have entered.
 Traditionally the player

 with the white pieces starts.
 You can use the Switch button to select whether player 1 or 2 starts, thus insuring the white side is the starting player.

 The timing controls set the timing aspects of the chess match.
 Click 'Timing Controls' link to show or hide them.
 These controls are automatically saved in Cookies for you.
 Panel looks like...